whym/dykfeed/README.md

 ## How to run the bot

-1. See <https://mastodonpy.readthedocs.io/en/stable/> and save your authentication token.
+1. Visit <https://mastodonpy.readthedocs.io/en/stable/> to find how to save your authentication token.
-2. `docker run dykfeed env MASTODON_TOKEN=mastodon_token.txt python rss2m.py`
+2. `docker run dykfeed python rss2m.py --token mastodon_token.txt`

 ## How to run tests